 - 10 ounces (1 package) dark chocolate (or, semi-sweet) chunks

 - Once you've squeezed out all the butter you can, add 1/2 cup granulated sugar and 1/2 cup plus 3 tablespoons light brown sugar.
 Using the paddle attachment, beat on med-high speed for 10 minutes until well combined and the mixture has turned light and fluffy.
-Scrape down the sides of the bowl before adding 1 egg and beating for another 2 minutes.
+Scrape down the sides of the bowl before turning on the mixer to its lowest speed and adding 2 eggs, only adding the next egg until the first one is fully incorporated.
+Continue mixing until just combined.

 - In a medium bowl, whisk together 1 3/4 cups all-purpose flour, 3/4 teaspoon baking soda, 2/4 teaspoon baking powder, and 1/2 teaspoon salt.
 Turn the mixer to its lowest speed and add the flour mixture, beating until just combined.
 Add 10 ounces chocolate chunks and beat until just combined.
 At this point, the mixture has come together to form a cookie dough.